Walther Bothe: Post-WWII

-From 1946 to 1957, in addition to his position at the KWImF, Bothe was an ordentlicher Professor at the University of Heidelberg.
+From 1946 to 1957, in addition to his position at the KWImF, Bothe was an ordentlicher Professor at Heidelberg University.

 At the end of World War II, the Allies had seized the cyclotron at Heidelberg.
 In 1949, its control was returned to Bothe.

 During 1956 and 1957, Bothe was a member of the Arbeitskreis Kernphysik (Nuclear Physics Working Group) of the Fachkommission II "Forschung und Nachwuchs" (Commission II "Research and Growth") of the Deutschen Atomkommission (German Atomic Energy Commission).
 Other members of the Nuclear Physics Working Group in both 1956 and 1957 were: Werner Heisenberg (chairman), Hans Kopfermann (vice-chairman), Fritz Bopp, Wolfgang Gentner, Otto Haxel, Willibald Jentschke, Heinz Maier-Leibnitz, Josef Mattauch, Wolfgang Riezler, Wilhelm Walcher, and Carl Friedrich von Weizsäcker.
 Wolfgang Paul was also a member of the group during 1957.

 At the end of 1957, Gentner was in negotiations with Otto Hahn, President of the Max-Planck-Gesellschaft (MPG – Max Planck Society; successor of the Kaiser Wilhelm Society), and with the Senate of the MPG to establish a new institute under their auspices.
 Essentially, Bothe's Institute for Physics at the Max-Planck-Institut für medizinische Forschung (Max Planck Institute for Medical Research), in Heidelberg, was to be spun off to become a full fledged institute of the MPG.
 The decision to proceed was made in May 1958.
-Gentner was named the director of the Max-Planck-Institut für Kernphysik (MPIK – Max Planck Institute for Nuclear Physics) on 1 October, and he also received the position as an ordentlicher Professor at the University of Heidelberg.
+Gentner was named the director of the Max-Planck-Institut für Kernphysik (MPIK – Max Planck Institute for Nuclear Physics) on 1 October, and he also received the position as an ordentlicher Professor at Heidelberg University.
 Bothe had not lived to see the final establishment of the MPIK, as he had died in February of that year.

 Bothe was a German patriot who did not give excuses for his work with Uranverein.
 However, his impatience with Nazi policies in Germany brought him under suspicion and investigation by the Gestapo.